dmetz12/Show-Treemenu/README.md

 ![GitHub Logo](https://github.com/dmetz12/Show-Treemenu/blob/main/img/Showcase3.PNG)

-**[4.]** Make a selection from the section submenu, the corresponding option's function will execute.
+**[4.]** Make a selection from the generated submenu, the corresponding option's function will execute.

 ![GitHub Logo](https://github.com/dmetz12/Show-Treemenu/blob/main/img/Showcase4.PNG)
 **NOTE:** *The boolean parameter **[-Timer]** by default is set to $true and will render the time it took to process the function or script path executed.
 This can be disabled by adding **[-Timer $false]** when executing the Show-Treemenu function*.